New: Build a SQL agent with DuckDB, MotherDuck & LangChainRead more

 Amazon S3

-Configure Amazon S3 credentials
+Configure S3 credentials

 You can safely store your Amazon S3 credentials in MotherDuck for convenience by creating a SECRET object using the CREATE SECRET command.
+Secrets are scoped to your user account and are not shared with other users in your organization.

 Create a SECRET object